dansjack/airsana/README.md

 ```sh
 pip install airtable-python-wrapper
 ```
 - An [Airtable account](https://airtable.com/).
 You will need your Content calendar api key and base id.
-See [Airtable's API documentation](https://airtable.com/api) on how to find this information for your Content calendar.
+See [Airtable's API documentation](https://airtable.com/api) on how to find this information for your Content calendar

  The test script pulls data from the Content production table within the Content calendar base:
  ![picture of Airtable calendar](https://github.com/dansjack/airsana/blob/master/images/airtable_calendar.png "Airtable calendar")

 - An [Asana account](https://asana.com/).
 You will need to get your Personal Access Token (PAT), user ID, and workspace name.
 User ID and workspace name can be found at the following links once logged in, respectively: [https://app.asana.com/api/1.0/users](https://app.asana.com/api/1.0/users), [https://app.asana.com/api/1.0/workspaces](https://app.asana.com/api/1.0/workspaces).
 You can find instructions on how to get a PAT here: [https://developers.asana.com/docs/#authentication-quick-start](https://developers.asana.com/docs/#authentication-quick-start)

-### Installation & Usage
+### Installation and Usage
 1. Clone the repo
     ```sh
     git clone https://github.com/dansjack/airsana.git